-Aluminum.-The Committee is sensitive to concerns that aluminum end users across the country that rely on a steady supply of aluminum do not have access to a fair and transparent-priced product.
+Aluminum.-The Committee is aware of concerns about pricing by aluminum end users.
 It is the CFTC's mission to protect market users and the public from fraud, manipulation, and abusive practices related to the sale of commodity and financial futures and options, and to foster open, competitive, and financially sound futures and options markets.
 The Committee therefore requests that the CFTC report back no later than 90 days after enactment of the bill on the state of the aluminum futures markets.
 Cross-Border Harmonization.-The Committee strongly encourages the CFTC to work with the Securities and Exchange Commission (SEC) to harmonize the definition of a "U.S. person."
 Currently, the definition of a "U.S. person" differs between the two agencies, which can result in operational challenges and potentially different regulatory treatment of entities transacting in otherwise similar instruments.
 Global firms face significant costs and burdens if the CFTC's and SEC's regulatory approaches produce different outcomes regarding whether an entity or transaction would be subject to the Dodd-Frank Act.
 Derivatives transactions for swaps and security-based swaps that are traded typically by the same trading desk or desks should not be analyzed differently.
 The Committee urges these agencies to work together in an expeditious manner toward a consistent definition of a U.S. person.